Variational Inference with Coverage Guarantees in Simulation-Based Inference: Background

-As noted in Vovk's tutorial \cite{shafer2008tutorial}, while the coverage guarantee holds for any score function, different score functions may lead to more or less informative prediction regions.
-For example, the score $s(x,\theta)=1$ leads to the highly uninformative prediction region of all possible values of $\Theta$.
-Predictive efficiency is one way to quantify informativeness \cite{yang2021finite,sesia2020comparison}.
-It is defined as the inverse of the expected Lebesgue measure of the prediction region, i.e. $\left(\mathbb{E}[|\mathcal{C}(X)|]\right)^{-1}$.
-Methods employing conformal prediction often seek to identify prediction regions that are efficient as well as marginally calibrated.
+While the coverage guarantee holds for any score function, different choices may lead to more or less informative prediction regions \citep{shafer2008tutorial}.
+For example, the score $s(x,\theta)=1$ leads to the uninformative prediction region of all possible values of $\Theta$.
+Predictive efficiency is one way to quantify informativeness \citep{yang2021finite,sesia2020comparison}, defined as the expected inverse Lebesgue measure of $\mathcal{C}(X)$, $\mathbb{E}_{X}[\mathcal{L}(\mathcal{C}(X))^{-1}]$.
+Methods using conformal prediction often seek to identify prediction regions that are efficient and marginally calibrated.